-Neil Stafford was named the fifth head coach in the history of University of Cincinnati women's soccer by UC director of athletics Whit Babcock on Nov.
+Neil Stafford enters his second season at the helm of the UC women's soccer program.
+He was named the fifth head coach in the history of UC women's soccer on Nov.
 26, 2012.

 Prior to his time as an assistant at CMU, Stafford spent eight seasons as the head women's soccer coach at Assumption, where he is the program's all-time winningest coach with a 72-61-15 ledger.